SpaceX Super Heavy

 Super Heavy is the reusable first stage of the SpaceX Starship super heavy-lift launch vehicle, which it composes in combination with the Starship second stage.
 As a part of SpaceX's Mars colonization program, the booster evolved into its current design over a decade.
 Production began in 2021, with the first flight being conducted on April 20, 2023, during the first launch attempt of the Starship rocket.

 The booster is powered by 33 Raptor engines that use liquid oxygen and methane as propellants.
 It returns to its launch site after propelling the second stage toward orbit, landing vertically by being caught by the launch tower.

 Design

-Super Heavy is 71 m tall, 9 m wide, and is composed of four general sections: the engines, the oxygen tank, the fuel tank, and the interstage.
+Super Heavy was initially 71 m tall (in its Block 1 and Block 2 design, now retired), while Block 3 Super Heavy is 72.3 meters tall.
+It is 9 m wide, and is composed of four general sections, in ascending order: the engines, the liquid oxygen tank, the liquid methane tank, and the interstage.